abzico/texpackr/README.md

 - [x] save meta data into file (with file extension `.tpr`)
 - [x] parse meta file and get sheet + sprites info
 - [x] C API
+- [ ] command line for all major operations supported by C API

 ## Phase II
 - [ ] ability to scale input images then output it